Yanaon: Members of Pondicherry Representative Assembly (1955-1963)

-During 1959 election from Kanakalapeta constituency, two independents secured exactly 707 votes each and so to decide the winner, lots were cast.
-Finally, Kamichetty Savithri was declared winner.
-In the same constituency, Congress candidate polled only 8 votes.
+During the 1959 election from the Kanakalapeta constituency, two independents secured exactly 707 votes each and so to decide the winner, lots were cast.
+Finally, Kamichetty Savithri was declared the winner.
+In the same constituency, a Congress candidate polled only 8 votes.

 Municipal administration

-Though the French established colonies in India in seventeenth century itself, it was not until during the end of the 19th century they started civil administration in French India.
+Though the French established colonies in India in the seventeenth century, it was not until the end of the 19th century they started civil administration in French India.

 French Metropolitan Decree

-A French Metropolitan Decree, dated 12 March 1880 adopted a six-year term of office for Mayors (Maire), municipal councillors (Conseil Municipaux) and commune panchayats (Communes).
+A French Metropolitan Decree, dated 12 March 1880 adopted a six-year term of office for Mayors (Maire), municipal councilors (Conseil Municipaux), and commune panchayats (Communes).
 Thus French India has seen a French system of municipal administration.
 In the past, municipal administration was virtually the pivot of the whole administrative machinery in French India.
 It had several features that could serve as a role model for hassle-free administration.

 Then a total of 10 communes were formed in which Yanaon became one commune with a strength of 12 Municipal Councillors (conseiller municipaux).
-First elections were held on 30 May 1880.
+The first municipal elections were held on 30 May 1880.

 Structure of municipality

-La Mairie (Town Hall) in Yanaon is now called as Municipality Building.
-It was built in the 19th century and is situated next to Court House in the Thiagaraja Street in Yanaon Town.
+La Mairie (Town Hall) in Yanaon is now called Municipality Building.
+It was built in the 19th century and is situated next to Court House on Thiagaraja Street in Yanaon Town.
 During French colonial rule, Yanam Municipality had 12 Sièges.
 Then, they were called previously as Sièges instead of wards.
-Each ward (Siège) was represented by a municipal councillor (Conseiller Municipal).
+Each ward (Siège) was represented by a municipal councilor (Conseiller Municipal).
 Each commune possessed a Mayor (Maire) and a Municipal council (Conseil Municipal) which managed the commune from the Mairie.
-The life-span of a Municipal council was six years, with one-half of the membership renewed for every three years.
+The life span of a Municipal council was six years, with one-half of the membership renewed for every three years.

 Election results of 1948

 Elections held on 24 October 1948 and 18 October 1954 were the most crucial in the history of French India.
 In June 1948 the French and Indian Governments came to an agreement as to how the future of the French Settlements should be determined.

 Municipal elections were held in Pondichéry, Karikal and Yanam on 24 October 1948.
-The two main parties were the French India Socialist Party ([Socialist]), who favoured the continuance of French rule, and the French India Congress (Congress), who favoured union with India.
+The two main parties were the French India Socialist Party ([Socialist]), which favored the continuance of French rule, and the French India Congress (Congress), which favored union with India.
 Socialist Party was headed by Kamichetty Sri Parassourama Varaprassada Rao Naidu, a strong pro-French leader and later MLA of Yanam. and Congress Party was headed by Yerra Jaganatha Rao.
-Among the Independents was Madimchetty Satianandam who later elected as mayor and performed a key role in merging of Yanam in India.
+Among the Independents was Madimchetty Satianandam who got later elected as mayor and performed a key role in merging of Yanam in India.